 High School Coursework

-College admissions officers understand that there is a major shift in the way high school students are taking classes and receiving grades this spring.
-Applications will be considered within the context of how COVID-19 has changed the nature of high school itself–especially with the introduction of pass/fail grading systems and potentially altered content areas.
+College admissions officers understand that there is a major shift in the way high school students are taking classes and receiving grades during the pandemic.
+Applications will be considered within the context of how COVID-19 has changed the nature of high school itself–especially with pass/fail grading systems and potentially altered content areas.

-- Reach out to your teachers (if they are available).
+- Reach out to your teachers.
 It is important to continue building relationships with those who will write your recommendations this fall.
-In a distance learning environment, it takes more effort to keep communication going.
+In a remote or hybrid learning environment, it takes more effort to keep communication going.

-We anticipate that the economic impact of COVID-19 will be felt in financial aid offices.
+COVID-19 continues to impact financial aid offices.
 Parents whose financial situations have changed since they submitted their FAFSA/CSS Profile are encouraged to reach out to financial aid offices to provide an update and find out if additional funding is available.

 How To Maintain Structure and Productivity

-Extracurricular activities and summer programs will look very different on college applications this fall across the board.
-That does not mean that you cannot build your resume in this environment–in fact, now is the time to re-think your time outside of the (virtual) classroom.
+Extracurricular activities and summer programs look different on college applications.
+That does not mean that you cannot build your resume in this environment–in fact, now is the time to re-think your time outside of the classroom.

 - Pursue a genuine interest; pick up a new hobby; read for fun(!); launch a blog; lean into family responsibilities; invent, create, and develop a portfolio of authentic work products.